 Improving Intrinsic Exploration by Creating Stationary Objectives

 Abstract: Exploration bonuses in reinforcement learning guide long-horizon exploration by defining custom intrinsic objectives.
-Several exploration objectives like count-based bonuses, pseudo-counts, and state-entropy maximization are non-stationary and hence are difficult to optimize for the agent.
-While this issue is generally known, it is usually omitted and solutions remain under-explored.
+Count-based methods use the frequency of state visits to derive an exploration bonus.
+In this paper, we identify that any intrinsic reward function derived from count-based methods is non-stationary and hence induces a difficult objective to optimize for the agent.
 The key contribution of our work lies in transforming the original non-stationary rewards into stationary rewards through an augmented state representation.
 For this purpose, we introduce the Stationary Objectives For Exploration (SOFE) framework.
-SOFE requires identifying sufficient statistics for different exploration bonuses and finding an efficient encoding of these statistics to use as input to a deep network.
+SOFE requires *identifying* sufficient statistics for different exploration bonuses and finding an *efficient* encoding of these statistics to use as input to a deep network.
 SOFE is based on proposing state augmentations that expand the state space but hold the promise of simplifying the optimization of the agent's objective.
-We show that SOFE improves the performance of several exploration objectives, including count-based bonuses, pseudo-counts, and state-entropy maximization.
-Moreover, SOFE outperforms prior methods that attempt to stabilize the optimization of intrinsic objectives.
-We demonstrate the efficacy of SOFE in hard-exploration problems, including sparse-reward tasks, pixel-based observations, 3D navigation, and procedurally generated environments.
+Our experiments show that SOFE improves the agents' performance in challenging exploration problems, including sparse-reward tasks, pixel-based observations, 3D navigation, and procedurally generated environments.

 Anonymous Url: I certify that there is no URL (e.g., github page) that could be used to find authors' identity.